mavera12/EHR/Generic-Module-Framework:-States.md

   * **system**: the code system.
 Currently, only `RxNorm` is allowed. _(required)_
   * **code**: the code _(required)_
   * **display**: the human-readable code description _(required)_
-* **reason**: the name of the ConditionOnset state which represents the reason for which the medication is prescribed.
-This ConditionOnset must come _before_ the MedicationOrder in the module. _(optional)_
+* **reason**: either: 1) the name of the ConditionOnset state which represents the reason for which the medication is prescribed.
+This ConditionOnset must come _before_ the MedicationOrder in the module.
+Or 2) the name of an attribute to which a ConditionOnset was previously assigned _(optional)_
 * **assign\_to\_attribute**: The name of the attribute this medication should be referred to by.
 Attributes allow modules to store, reference, and share medications, conditions, procedures, etc, as well as arbitrary strings.

 **Example**